Classification of Links Up to 0-Solvability: Applications of the Main Theorem

 \begin{itemize} \item A \emph{surface of order 0} in a 4-manifold $X$ is a properly immersed surface.
 A \emph{Whitney tower of order 0} in $X$ is a collection of order 0 surfaces. \item The \emph{order of a transverse intersection point} between a surface of order $n$ and a surface of order $m$ is $n+m$. \item A Whitney disk that pairs intersection points of order $n$ is said to be a \emph{Whitney disk of order} $(n+1)$. \item For $n \ge 0$, a \emph{Whitney tower of order $(n+1)$} is a Whitney tower $W$ of order $n$ together with Whitney disks pairing all order $n$ intersection points of $W$.
 The interiors of these top order disks are allowed to intersect each other as well as allowed to intersect lower order surfaces. \end{itemize} \end{definition}

 We will consider Whitney towers in the 4-manifold $\B^4$.
 The sheets in our surfaces will all be disks, and we may then consider the boundaries of these disks in $\bd \B^4 = S^3$ to be links in $S^3$.
+Schneiderman relates curves bounding gropes to curves supporting Whitney towers in the following theorem \cite{Rob}.